 Direct EB-5 Investors can source their own projects and create the necessary business documents or seek the services of an EB-5 expert like ICC.
 Our deep understanding of the EB-5 program requirements provides valuable assistance to direct EB-5 investors.
 We help source and vet projects that will meet EB-5 immigration needs but are also quality investments.
 Coordinate the USCIS EB-5 compliant business plan, TEA documentation, and all considerations for your I-526 petition.

 All EB-5 investors must make a capital investment in a new commercial enterprise that will create at least 10 full-time jobs for U.S. workers.
 The minimum qualifying investment is $1,800,000, reduced to $900,000 USD if the investment is made in Targeted Employment Area (TEA).
-Due to the recent court ruling, the investment levels are currently $1,000,000 and $500,000 USD, respectively.
+Due to the June 22, 2021 court ruling, the investment levels are currently $1,000,000 and $500,000 USD, respectively.

 Do you have any vetted companies ready to work with direct EB-5 Investors at the $500,000 investment level?